bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-01-power-of-the-dog.md

 David T. Lim _(cook)_
 Adam Beach _(Edward Nappo)_
 Maeson Stone Skuggedal _(Edward Nappo’s son)_
-Ian Harcourt _(undertaker assistant)_
+Ian Harcourt _(undertaker assistant)_<br>

-New Zealand/Australia 2021
+New Zealand/Australia 2021<br>
-126 mins
+126 mins<br>

-_Courtesy of Netflix_
+_Courtesy of Netflix_<br>

 Presented in partnership with Directors UK.
 Directors UK is the professional association of UK screen directors.
-It is a membership organisation representing the creative, economic and contractual interests of nearly 8,000 members - the majority of working TV and film directors in the UK.
+It is a membership organisation representing the creative, economic and contractual interests of nearly 8,000 members - the majority of working TV and film directors in the UK.<br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzkyNjg4NjAsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbMTkwNDgwMDkwOCw3MzA5OTgxMTZdfQ==
 -->